hww/XiKeyboard/README.md

 ## Pseudo Keys

-The pseudocode looks like unique random key code (non existed in keyboard).
+The pseudo code looks like unique random key code (non existed in keyboard).
 For example: "pseudo-1", "pseudo-2",...,"pseudo-N"
-The pseudo code has large keycode and the key modifyer _Pseudo_ is in pressed state.
+The pseudo code has large key code and the key modifier _Pseudo_ is in pressed state.

 ```C#
 var pseudo = Event.GetPseudocodeOfName(); // Get random pseudo code